PaulienVa/rugbymatch/exercices/Ex2.md

 As we are building an application registering all the events in a rugby game, we will start writing events for the played set pieces.
 For this we will be using the `ApplicationEvent` from Spring: an application event has a source (object the object on which the event initially occurred) and all the data related to the event.

-In the file [GameEvents.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/events/GameEvents.kt) add a SetPieceEvent class implementing ApplicationEvent from Spring.
+In the file [GameEvents.kt](../src/main/kotlin/com/paulienvanalst/rugbymatch/events/GameEvents.kt) add a SetPieceEvent class *implementing ApplicationEvent from Spring*.
 Data related to this event is a SetPiece and a winning team.
 `SetPieceEvent` is the parent class of the events that will follow later in the exercise.
 Therefore we will make it a `sealed` class.
 For more information check the [Kotlin docs](http://kotlinlang.org/docs/reference/sealed-classes.html)